Digitising KYC operations: Digital transformation of the KYC operating model

 People and information systems

 Anti-Money Laundering (AML) regulations require KYC professionals to work with multiple external sources of information.
 Documents have been typically downloaded as files in PDF or as screen grabs from websites.
 KYC analysts would usually append these primary documents with spreadsheets and other files showing their integrated data from multiple sources to resolve entities and track ownership across multiple companies.
 This way of working is inefficient and creates challenges of interpretation and understanding for work colleagues and auditors.

 Third-party information systems, such as company registers and business information aggregators, are increasingly open to digital operations via APIs (this is the Digital Outside).

 Digital KYC creates a Digital Inside, capable of connecting to third party systems in real time, interrogating their contents and streaming data directly to an automated workflow.
-A digitised workflow supports identification and verification work in the first line of defence and due diligence in the second line of defence.
+A digitized workflow supports identification and verification work in the first line of defence and due diligence in the second line of defence.